Conkwer/trespasser/README.md

 Trespasser in all it C++98 glory.
 You should be insane to compile it.
 This is a preservation of the Trespasser source code, compiled and maintained with fixes for "modern" systems.
 Project is not related to OpenTrespasser and follow the original Trespasser's pipeline.
-For Pentium III and WinXP SP2.
+AMD K6 not supported tho.

 **Game assets are not included.** You must own the original CD (v1.0 retail, 1998) and copy the data files to use the compiled binary.